daryllxd/lifelong-learning/programming/ruby/ruby-under-a-microscope.md

 - Iteration: When seeing a number it waits for the next non-numeric.
 - If it finds a `.` it actually considers the period to be numeric since it might be a part of a float.
 - Since `t` is a non-numeric, the period is part of a separate token, and converts the numerics into a n integer.
 - Then, create an identifier for `times`.
+Identifier = variable, method, class name.
 - Then, create a reserved word token for `do`.
+Reserved = can't be used as normal identifiers, though you can use them as method names, global variable names.

+#### `Parser_yylex`

+- `parse.y` is a grammar rule file, one that contains a set of rules for the Ruby parser engine.
+- The `parser_yylex` function contains the code that actually tokenizes your code.

 #### Ripper